-Left Hand has had several energy studies done recently, and we are working to implement the appropriate strategies suggested as they fit with our growth.
+Left Hand is continuously doing energy studies, and we are working to implement the appropriate strategies suggested as they fit with our growth.
 In the most recent data collection, the Brewers Association has shown that the industry average for craft breweries of Left Hand’s size (5,000-100,000 barrels per year) is 22 kWh/bbl.
 Left Hand continues to reduce our average usage, and is consistent with the industry average.

 Through water-saving initiatives such as the Clean-In-Place (CIP) system, more efficient brewing equipment, and overall best practices by our employees, we’ve been able to continue reducing our water-to-beer ratio over the years.
 We hope to continue this trend with more water-conscious efforts throughout the brewery.

 In producing our beer there are a number of waste streams, and we are working to minimize the amount of material going to the landfill.
-Our monthly average diversion rate was 98.5% in 2013 for all waste streams, including our spent grain.
-This is our largest waste stream, and goes to a local farmer as feed for cattle.
+Spent grain is our largest waste stream, and goes to a local farmer as feed for cattle.

 Left Hand is currently recycling all of the items allowable in the single stream process.
 Some of these items include: